Why Your Calibrachoa Is Not Blooming Explained

 Calibrachoa, commonly known as Million Bells, is a vibrant, trailing plant prized for its abundant, petunia-like blooms that thrive in containers, hanging baskets, and garden beds.
-However, this colorful favorite can face challenges that affect its performance, including issues with blooming and overall health.
-Common problems include:
+Even though Calibrachoa is one of those plants we count on for nonstop color, it can occasionally run into a few hiccups that affect blooming and overall health.
+In this Garden Blog, we’re going to walk through the most common reasons behind those problems and, more importantly, how to fix them.

 Why Is My Calibrachoa Not Blooming?

 If your Calibrachoa plants aren't blooming as expected, it can be frustrating.
-Understanding and addressing issues like sunlight, fertilization, and pruning are key to keeping this plant in peak condition.
+Understanding and addressing issues like sunlight, fertilization, and pruning are the first things to check on.

 Lack of Proper Sunlight